-Each month we bring the community together to discuss a wide variety of arts-related topics (see past discussions below).
-This free series features keynote speakers, from both inside and outside of Memphis, in a fun, casual, after-work setting with beverages and snacks.
+Each month we bring the community together to discuss a wide variety of arts-related topics.
+This free series features area experts in a fun, casual, after-work setting with beverages and snacks.
 Each spark typically lasts one hour.
 Come listen, come join in the conversation, or just come meet some new like-minded friends.

 We also have periodic spark jr. events which are geared toward families.
 Check out our Facebook events section for upcoming events, and if you have an idea for a future discussion, please email us at email@example.com.
 We look forward to sparking a conversation with you soon!

 - January 19, Crosstown Arts, 430 N. Cleveland, 6p reception/6:30-8 conversation: Economic Development—Artfully Speaking.
 The panel will examine several arts related events and organizations that increase tourism dollars and job growth for their region.
 This conversation will focus on early objectives, communication with the government and business organizations, and documenting success.
 Panelists include: Siphne Sylve, Urban Art Commission, Elizabeth Rouse, ArtsMemphis, Wesley Smith, Washington County Mississippi Convention and Visitors Bureau, Asante Salaam, New Orleans Mayor's Cultural Economy office.
 Moderator: Amy Daniels, Greater Memphis Chamber of Commerce

 - February 17, Playhouse Cafe, 6:30 reception/conversation: Choreographer's behind-the-scenes chat about Places Beyond.
 Join us before the premiere of our winter show to hear the inspiration and meaning behind the new works being presented, including choreographers Steven McMahon and Uri Sands and moderated by WKNO's Christopher Blank.